NativeScript/firebase/packages/firebase-firestore/README.md

 	.catch((error) => console.error('Failed to add user:', error));
 ```

-### Realtime changes
+#### Realtime changes

-To react to any changes to a collection or a document, call the [onSnapshot]() method on the collection or document with an event handler callback.
+To react to any changes to a collection or a document, call the [onSnapshot]() method on the collection or document with an event handler function.
+The example below watches for changes in the `users` collection.

 ```ts
 import { firebase } from '@nativescript/firebase-core';